nbrockington/vnn/README.md

 # Known bugs
--- Has only been tested on OS X (MacBook Pro)
+-- Has only been tested on OS X (MacBook Pro) and Windows 10 (Surface Pro)

 -- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black